Framed cohomological Hall algebras and cohomological stable envelopes: Abstract

 \subsubsection{Cohomological Hall algebras and stable envelopes of bow varieties}

 The elliptic stable envelope of a Nakajima variety $X$ can be interpreted as the transformation matrix that relates the vertex functions of $X$, which are certain enumerative invariants that provide q-holonomic modules for a wide class of difference equations such as the q-KZ equations \cite{aganagic2016elliptic}, with the vertex functions of its 3d mirror dual $X^!$.
-As a consequence, stable envelopes can be seen as an adequate topological invariant to test 3d mirror symmetry.
-Some positive results have already been obtained in \cite{Rimanyi_2019full}\cite{Rimanyi2019grass}, but only in the fortunate case when the 3d-dual of the Nakajima variety $X$ is itself a Nakajima variety.
-Indeed, the class of Nakajima varieties is not closed under mirror symmetry, so to work in full generality one needs to consider a larger class, namely bow varieties, which have been introduced in the context of enumerative geometry in \cite{rimanyi2020bow}.
-In joint work with Rich\'ard Rim\'anyi \cite{botta_rimanyi}, it will be shown that all the main ideas of this paper, namely stable envelopes, cohomological Hall algebras, and their interplay can be extended to bow varieties.
-Moreover, these results will be combined with the neat combinatorial properties of these varieties to prove fusion rules for R-matrices and 3d mirror symmetry of stable envelopes.
+Consequently, stable envelopes can be considered an adequate topological invariant to test 3d mirror symmetry.
+Some positive results have already been obtained in \cite{Rimanyi_2019full, Rimanyi2019grass}, but only in the fortunate case when the 3d-dual of the Nakajima variety $X$ is itself a Nakajima variety.
+Indeed, the class of Nakajima varieties is not closed under mirror symmetry, so to work in full generality, one needs to consider a larger class, namely bow varieties, which have been introduced in the context of enumerative geometry in \cite{rimanyi2020bow}.
+In joint work with Rich\'ard Rim\'anyi \cite{botta_rimanyiCoHA}, it will be shown that all the main ideas of this paper, namely stable envelopes, cohomological Hall algebras, and their interplay can be extended to bow varieties.
+Moreover, these results will be exploited to prove fusion rules for R-matrices and 3d mirror symmetry of elliptic stable envelopes \cite{botta_rimanyiMirror}.